Gitlab Runner and Maven – Guide [With the efficient cache method]

 Conclusion

-Remember, if you have more than one Runner, and you need to pick up the right one to build your Java application, use Gitlab Tags to select the right Runner.
+If you have more than one Runner and need to route specific projects to specific Runners, use Gitlab Tags to select the right one.

 Pipeline to build Docker in Docker on Gitlab.